Can you drive in the UAE with a foreign licence?

 Scenario 2: Dual passport holder

 If you hold two passports and entered Dubai using a passport from a non-eligible country, you cannot exchange your licence.
-You must apply for a UAE license from scratch.
+You must apply for a UAE licence from scratch.

 However, if you re-enter the UAE with your other passport, which is from an eligible country, and can show that your UAE entry and residency visa were issued on that passport, you may be able to exchange your licence.
 Always check with the RTA directly before applying.